 1. What does “fantastical” actually mean?

-“Fantastical” describes something that is imaginative, magical, or unreal, often found in fantasy stories or art.
+“Fantastical” describes something that is imaginative, surreal, or unreal, often with a fantasy-like feel in stories, art, or descriptions.

 2. Is “fantastical” the same as “fantastic”?